There is no right or wrong way to pick a horse. Here are some approaches that may work well for you:

 The New York Racing Association, Inc. is not responsible for ticket sales not completed before mutuel machines are locked.
 No adjustments, including cancellations, will be made after the customer has left the window.
 IRS taxable tickets cannot be cashed for guests who do not provide evidence of a social security number and a picture ID.

-All multi-leg wagers with a carryover provision will have a mandatory payout on Sunday, July 16, 2017.
+All multi-leg wagers with a carryover provision will have a mandatory payout on the last race day of the meet.

-Winning pari-mutuel tickets from all races conducted at Aqueduct, Belmont, Saratoga or any simulcast track NYRA offers wagering on must be presented for payment on or before March 31 of the following year and can be cashed during any race day at the current live racing NYRA meet.
+Winning pari-mutuel tickets from all races conducted at Aqueduct, Belmont, Saratoga or any simulcast track NYRA offers wagering on must be presented for payment on or before March 31 of the following year and can be cashed during normal business hours.
 You cannot cash winning NYRA mutuel tickets at any OTB.

 New York Racing Association